What CAMERA DO YOU recommend?

 HOW do you make money on YouTube?

 I don't make a lot from ads—or rather, it's not enough income to live off of.
 One of my most popular tutorial videos makes approximately $45/month in YouTube ad revenue.
 But most of my YouTube-related income isn't from advertising.
 It's from affiliate links.
 For the filmmaking gear I'm already using and talking about—if I link to those products on B&H or Amazon (whom I already order from), those websites give me a percentage (under 6%) of sales leading from those clicks.
-That affiliate link income is 60% of the money I earn from YouTube videos.
+That affiliate link revenue amounts to over half the income generated from my YouTube videos.

 WHAT ADVISE DO YOU HAVE FOR MAKING A DOCUMENTARY?